Adityarlama/honeynet/README.md

 ### 📌 Overview

-This project demonstrates the creation of a **honeynet**—a deliberately vulnerable cloud-hosted environment used to attract, observe, and analyze real-world cyberattacks.
+This project documents a fully deployed honeynet built on Microsoft Azure, designed to attract real-world attackers and analyze global malicious activity.
-Using **Microsoft Azure** as the virtual host platform and **Microsoft Sentinel** as the **SIEM**, I exposed a Windows 10 VM to the internet, collected large volumes of security events, enriched the logs with geolocation data, and visualized global attack patterns using an attack map.
+I deployed an intentionally vulnerable Windows 10 VM, exposed it to the internet, collected security events using Microsoft Sentinel, enriched the attack data with geolocation metadata, and visualized global threat patterns through an interactive attack map.

-Over a 24-hour period, the honeynet recorded tens of thousands of _Event ID 4625_ (failed logins) originating from hundreds of regions across the world.
+Over a 24-hour period, the honeynet generated tens of thousands of failed login attempts, providing a real dataset for SIEM analysis, KQL querying, and threat visualization.

 ---